JordanJWSmith/song-to-image/README.md

 If the lyric is too long to fit onto the image, the border width is increased and the text is wrapped.

 ## Gallery
+These images have been generated using `luhn` or `lsa` summarizer models, and have not used MagicPrompt.
+The script has developed a relatively consistent and distinct style.

 |              Landslide by Fleetwood Mac               |
 |:-----------------------------------------------------:|